D. Todd Christofferson encourages BYU graduates to offer the kind of political leadership that preserves moral agency and accountability.

 Christlike character is cultivated through our choices, not our circumstances or predispositions.
-We are always accountable for the outcome of our actions.
+We are always accountable for our actions.

-God's plan of salvation includes "free agency" - the freedom to choose.
-That cannot be taken away, but our "freedom," or ability to act on our choices, can.
+God's plan includes agency, the freedom to choose.
+That cannot be taken away, but our freedom, or ability to act on our choices, can.

 There is a balance to be found in life between looking to the Lord's hand in all things and using your God-given agency to guide you through life.